-Locate and design new schools and improve existing educational facilities to increase accessibility and safety for residents and children, while protecting neighborhoods and promoting, when feasible, collocation of community facilities.
+Locate and design new schools and improve existing educational facilities to increase accessibility and safety for residents and children, while protecting neighborhoods and promoting, when feasible,

 Evaluation Measure #1: Number of shared facilities within the City.

 Evaluation Measure #2: Increase in length of sidewalks and other pathways connecting schools with parks and neighborhoods.